-11.6.1.0765 BIN FILE $(fam_1 - fam_2)$ Modify the implementation-defined file access method fam_1 to additionally select nary", i.e., not line oriented, file access method, giving access method fam_2 . t a "bi- See: 11.6.1.2054 R/O, 11.6.1.2056 R/W, 11.6.1.2425 W/O. Rationale: Some operating systems require that files be opened in a different mode to access contents as an unstructured stream of binary data rather than as a sequence of line The arguments to READ-FILE and WRITE-FILE are arrays of character storal ments, each element consisting of at least 8 bits.
-The Technical Committee intend in BIN mode, the contents of these storage elements can be written to a file and read back without alteration.
-The Technical Committee has declined to address regarding the impact of "wide" characters on the File and Block word sets. ds that, d later 11.6.1.0900 CLOSE-FILE FILE (fileid - ior) Close the file identified by fileid. ior is the implementation-defined I/O result cod e.
-11.6.1.1010 CREATE-FILE FILE (c-addr u fam - fileid ior) Create the file named in the character string specified by c -addr and u , and open file access method fam .
-The meaning of values of fam is implementation define file with the same name already exists, recreate it as an empty file.
-If the file was successfully created and opened, ior is zero, fileid is its identifier, a file has been positioned to the start of the file. and the Otherwise, ior is the implementation-defined I/O result code and fileid is undefined ed.
-Rationale: Typical use: : X S" TEST.FTH" R/W CREATE-FILE ABORT" CREATE-FILE FAI ; [LED" 11.6.1.1190 DELETE-FILE FILE (c-addr u - ior) Delete the file named in the character string specified by c-addr u. ior is the implem defined I/O result code. nentation- 11.6.1.1520 FILE-POSITION FILE (fileid - ud ior) ud is the current file position for the file identified by fileid. ior is the implement defined I/O result code. ud is undefined if ior is non-zero. tationud is the size, in characters, of the file identified by fileid. ior is the implementationdefined I/O result code.
-This operation does not affect the value returned by FILE-POSITION. ud is undefined if ior is non-zero.
+11.6.1.0765 BIN FILE

+$(fam_1 - fam_2)$

+Modify the implementation-defined file access method fam_1 to additionally select a "binary", i.e., not line oriented, file access method, giving access method fam_2 .

+See: 11.6.1.2054 R/O, 11.6.1.2056 R/W, 11.6.1.2425 W/O.

+Rationale: Some operating systems require that files be opened in a different mode to access their contents as an unstructured stream of binary data rather than as a sequence of lines.

+The arguments to READ-FILE and WRITE-FILE are arrays of character storage elements, each element consisting of at least 8 bits.
+The Technical Committee intends that, in BIN mode, the contents of these storage elements can be written to a file and later read back without alteration.
+The Technical Committee has declined to address issues regarding the impact of "wide" characters on the File and Block word sets.

+11.6.1.0900 CLOSE-FILE FILE

+(fileid - ior)

+Close the file identified by fileid. ior is the implementation-defined I/O result code.

+11.6.1.1010 CREATE-FILE FILE

+(c-addr u fam - fileid ior)

+Create the file named in the character string specified by c-addr and u, and open it with file access method fam.
+The meaning of values of fam is implementation defined.
+If a file with the same name already exists, recreate it as an empty file.

+If the file was successfully created and opened, ior is zero, fileid is its identifier, and the file has been positioned to the start of the file.

+Otherwise, ior is the implementation-defined I/O result code and fileid is undefined.

+'''

+: X...
+S" TEST.FTH" R/W CREATE-FILE ABORT" CREATE-FILE FAILED"

+'''

+11.6.1.1190 DELETE-FILE FILE

+(c-addr u - ior)

+Delete the file named in the character string specified by c-addr u. ior is the implementation-defined I/O result code.

+11.6.1.1520 FILE-POSITION FILE

+(fileid - ud ior)

+ud is the current file position for the file identified by fileid. ior is the implementation-defined I/O result code. ud is undefined if ior is non-zero.